Fatal Dunedin student party: Woman who died was 'trampled' by others, witness says

-A University of Otago student who died at a rowdy flat party may have been trampled by other partygoers as she attempted to leave an overcrowded house, a witness says.
+A University of Otago student who died at a rowdy flat party may have been trampled by other partygoers as she attempted to leave the overcrowded house, a witness says.

 Two other people were seriously injured following a panicked stampede from the party at a student flat on Dundas St, known as "The Manor", around midnight.